 Before beginning, let’s take a look at everything we’ll need for this tutorial:

-A micro USB canle will help to power your pcDuino3
+- A micro USB cable to power our pcDuino

 Now that we’ve had a look at the hardware, let’s move on to the software.
 To install Ubuntu on our pcDuino3 cleanly, we first need to download the kernel image and the desktop image available online here: